AdamRussak/k8f/README.md

 |   GCP    | &#x2611; |          |

 ### Known issues
-* GCP currently only supports List command
+* GCP currently only supports the List command
-* Azure accounts with MFA enabled can cuse failure
+* Azure accounts with MFA enabled can cause failure

 ## Commands